WanjikuWanjiku/Cyclistic-Bike-Share-Analysis/README.md

 - Check uniqueness (Identify and remove duplicate id's)

 ***3. Winter_analysis | spring_analysis | summer_analysis | fall_analysis***
-- Calculate total_rides, average, mode, maximum and minimum ride lengths
+- Calculate total rides, average, mode, maximum and minimum ride lengths
+- Calculate total rides based on day of week and hours

 ***4. Cyclistic_year_table***
 - Create a table to hold the information for the 12 months
 - Insert data from the four seasons tables into the year table

 ***5. Cyclistic_year_analysis***
-- Calculate total_rides, average, mode, maximum and minimum ride lengths
+- Calculate total rides, average, mode, maximum and minimum ride lengths
+- Calculate total rides based on day of week, hour and months.

 **SUMMARY STATISTICS**